-SE Asia faces rising threat from IS groups – study
+SE Asia faces rising threat from IS groups – Study

 The region suffered its first IS attack in January when extremists launched a deadly suicide bombing and gun assault in Jakarta.

-The IPAC report examined four pro-IS groups in the southern Philippine region of Mindanao and their links to neighboring countries.
+The IPAC report examined four pro-IS groups in the southern Philippine region of Mindanao and their links to neighbouring countries.